hashan789/PHOENIX/README.md

 # PHOENIX
 Optical character recognition using tessaract and javascript

-Optical character recognition (OCR) is a technology that converts images of text into machine-encoded text, whether from a scanned document, a photo of a document, a scene photo or from subtitle text superimposed on an image.
+PHOENIX (OCR) is an optical chatacter recognition that converts images of text into machine-encoded text, whether from a scanned document, a photo of a document, a scene photo or from subtitle text superimposed on an image.
 OCR is used in a wide variety of applications, including:

 * Document digitization: OCR can be used to digitize old documents, such as books, newspapers, and magazines.
 This makes it possible to search and edit the documents electronically, and to make them accessible to people with disabilities.
 * Data entry: OCR can be used to automate data entry tasks, such as entering customer information or product data into a database.
 This can save businesses time and money.